Outputs

 Working collectively to respond to substance use challenges in the qathet region

 Rural and remote communities are disproportionately and differently impacted by the ongoing overdose crisis.
 There is minimal research on drug use and related services in rural BC.
-Community-based research is needed to help further understand facilitators and barriers to opioid agonist treatment access as well as impacts on health outcomes in coastal communities across the qathet region.
+Community-based research is needed to help further understand facilitators and barriers to opioid agonist treatment (OAT) access as well as impacts on health outcomes in coastal communities across the qathet region.

 Qualitative study of tablet injectable opioid agonist treatment programs: A provincial evaluation in rural settings